oneparsec/GD-ModMenu/README.md

 Put xinput9_1_0.dll and ModMenu.dll to the GD executable directory.
 If you want to add other DLLs, put them in `addons` directory

 # How to build

+You will need Visual Studio (2019 or 2022), CMake and Git.

 1. Clone the repository
 ```bash
 git clone https://github.com/OneParsec/GD-ModMenu --recursive